WeblateOrg/weblate/docs/admin/config.rst

 ----------

 Full URL (including trailing slash) of a Matomo (formerly Piwik) installation you want to use to track Weblate use.
-Please check <https://matomo.org/> for more deails.
+Please check <https://matomo.org/> for more details.

 .. hint::